bitrise-io/devcenter/_articles/en/reviews/use-bitrise-yml-from-repository-draft.md

 ---
 It is possible to store the build configuration ( that is, your app's `bitrise.yml` file) in your repository.
 The approach has its pros and cons; let's go through how to do it and why you'd want to do it!

+## Configuring Bitrise to run a bitrise.yml from your repository

 You can, of course, simply use the Bitrise CLI to locally run your builds.
 You just need to set up a `bitrise.yml` file and use `bitrise run` to run the workflow or workflows you want.

 In the following examples, we'll discuss the **other** way: we'll define a "wrapper" configuration which will then run the build on Bitrise, using a `bitrise.yml` stored in your repository.